thanos-io/thanos/docs/components/store.md

                                  Number of goroutines to use when constructing index-cache.json blocks from object storage.
                                  Must be equal or greater than 1.
+      --cache-index-header       Cache TSDB index-headers on disk to reduce startup time.
+When set to true, Thanos Store will download index headers from remote object storage on startup and create a header file on disk.
+Use --data-dir to set the directory in which index headers will be downloaded.
       --chunk-pool-size=2GB      Maximum size of concurrently allocatable
                                  bytes reserved strictly to reuse for chunks in memory.